dfelinto/blender-manual/modeling/surfaces.rst

 If it had a volume the surface would have a thickness (its third dimension).
-Hence, it's only a 2D object, and has only two interpolation dimensions or axes or coordinates (if you know a bit of math, think of non-euclidean geometry - well, surfaces are just non-euclidean 2D planes…).
-To take a more "real life" example, you can roll a sheet of paper to create a cylinder; well, even if it "draws" a volume, the sheet itself will remain a (nearly…) 2D object!
+Hence, it's only a 2D object, and has only two interpolation dimensions or axes or coordinates (if you know a bit of math, think of non-euclidean geometry - well, surfaces are just non-euclidean 2D planes...).
+To take a more "real life" example, you can roll a sheet of paper to create a cylinder; well, even if it "draws" a volume, the sheet itself will remain a (nearly...)
+2D object!

-In fact, surfaces are very similar to the results you get when :doc:`extruding a curve <modeling/curves/editing/advanced>` (by the way, I think it should be possible to convert an extruded curve to a surface, at least when only made of NURBS - but Blender cannot do it currently…).
+In fact, surfaces are very similar to the results you get when :doc:`extruding a curve <modeling/curves/editing/advanced>` (by the way, I think it should be possible to convert an extruded curve to a surface, at least when only made of NURBS - but Blender cannot do it currently...).

 Finding Surface Tools